 Preparing Graphics with Blending Modes

-Special notes on how to work with blending modes within CampaignDrive.
+How to work with assets that contain blending modes within CampaignDrive.

 Introduction

-Typically, image layers in templates within CampaignDrive do not interact with each other.
+Typically, image layers in templates within CampaignDrive do not interact with each other, meaning that two colors do not mix when they are on top of each other.
 An image layer with “regular” transparency effects such as reduced opacity or drop shadows can affect the layers beneath it but does not interact with them.
-Blending modes require the interaction between 2 (or more) layers in order to work correctly and so these types of transparency effects require special treatment in order to create the correct behavior upon output.
+A blending modes effect requires the interaction between 2 (or more) layers so these types of transparency effects require specific output to ensure proper asset generation in a template.

 Preparing the Graphic